-Application : Applied

-Explanation on application of the practice The BNRC is tasked with the primary responsibility to screen, evaluate and nominate new Board Member(s) for appointment.
+Application : Applied Explanation on application of the practice The BNRC is tasked with the primary responsibility to screen, evaluate and nominate new Board Member(s) for appointment.
 The nomination process for the appointment of Directors and the criteria used by the BNRC in the selection process are provided in the Fit and Proper Policy.
 Apart from candidates for directorships or Senior Management proposed by any Director or shareholder of the Company, the Board will also source for new Directors via different directors' recruitment agencies, or referrals from internal and external parties.
 Management has also engaged the Institute of Corporate Directors Malaysia ("ICDM") to source for new independent directors.
 The BNRC ensures candidates possess the appropriate mix of skills, experience, qualifications and core competencies to ensure the effectiveness of the Board.
-During the financial year under review, there was new director on board.
-Encik Reza was nominated by a major shareholder of SRB to the BNRC for review, and following this, his appointment was recommended to the Board for approval.
-He currently serves as a nominee director representing the interests of a major shareholder.

-Explanation for departure :
+During the financial year under review, there were new directors on board.
+Puan Nik Aisyah was nominated by a major shareholder of SRB to the BNRC for review, and following this, her appointment was recommended to the Board for approval.
+She currently serves as a nominee director representing the interests of a major shareholder.
+The appointment of Puan Aiza was reviewed by the BNRC and subsequently recommended to the Board for approval.
+Explanation for departure : Large companies are encouraged to complete quired to complete the columns below.

-and the control of th

-encouraged to comp quired to complete the columns below.
 Non-large companies are the columns below.

-Measure :

-Timeframe :
+Measure : Timeframe :